Vyral/base-template/_posts/2018-05-07-new-and-exciting-announcements.md

 {% include youtube.html %}

-<center><em>We want to invite you to our upcoming summer barbecue bash and introduce you to the newest member of our team.</em></center>
+<em style="text-align: center;">We want to invite you to our upcoming summer barbecue bash and introduce you to the newest member of our team.</em>

 <center>&nbsp;</center>